-Subpanels provide a convenience of lessening circuit wiring runs to a minimum by centrally locating the panel, which also lessens the voltage drop that would occur on smaller wires over a long distance.
+Subpanels provide the convenience of lessening circuit wiring runs to a minimum by centrally locating the panel, which also lessens the voltage drop that would occur on smaller wires over a long distance.
 You can see the advantage of running a larger set of panel feeder wires to the area the power distribution is needed, rather than run multiple wires long distances.

 Subpanels and main panels alike have specific rules that need to be followed according to the National Electrical Code (NEC).
 All electrical panels must have a minimum of 36 inches of clearance in front of the panel, 30 inches of clearance across the face of the panel, and a minimum of 78 inches above the floor from the top edge of the panel.
 If you can picture an invisible phone booth with an electrical panel on one wall, you'll have a good idea of what is required.
 Now the NEC goes a little farther in requirements than that.
 The panel must be mounted in a dry location and have easy access to it.
 Only attach a panel in an area that is not exposed to flammable materials and never mount it where it is exposed to moisture like a bathroom or indoor swimming pool area or the like.